untangle/mfw_docs/beta.rst

 Don't worry, much of the stuff you love about Untangle (like reports) are still the same!

-Is the SD-WAN router free?
+Is the SD-WAN Router free?
 Open source?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to NGFW, the SD-WAN router is open source (GPLv2).
+Similar to NGFW, the SD-WAN Router is open source (GPLv2).
 However, it does rely on several commercial cloud intelligence services that provide data and or services.
-Also similar to NGFW, the SD-WAN router will have a free version and a paid version, however the free version
+Also similar to NGFW, the SD-WAN Router will have a free version and a paid version, however the free version
 will be full functionality, but limited in throughput.
 Sites with less throughput can use the SD-WAN router (with full functionality) for free.
 Sites with more sites will need to purchase a subscription to get increasing levels of throughput.